-How Squatty Potty maximized holiday sales using Amazon Attribution
+How Squatty Potty maximised festive season sales using Amazon Attribution

 Squatty Potty is a global manufacturer and seller of stools designed to improve toilet posture.
 On a mission to improve bathroom health around the world, the brand began selling on Amazon.com in 2013 and has since expanded its sales to Amazon’s stores in the United Kingdom, across Europe, Australia, Japan and Saudi Arabia.

 To address this challenge, the Squatty Potty team decided to test a new strategy.
-They hypothesized that promoting their products’ availability on Amazon, including their eligibility for Amazon’s guaranteed shipping by 25 December, would provide a useful alternative for last-minute holiday shoppers.
-By giving customers actively shopping on the brand’s website another purchase option – one that ensured that they’d receive their stools in time for Christmas – the brand would be able to not only meet their customers’ expectations, but also help minimize any potential negative sales impact associated with carriers’ shipping timelines.
+They hypothesised that promoting their products’ availability on Amazon, including their eligibility for Amazon’s guaranteed delivery by 25 December, would provide a useful alternative for last-minute festive season shoppers.
+By giving customers actively shopping on the brand’s website another purchase option – one that ensured that they’d receive their stools in time for Christmas – the brand would be able to not only meet their customers’ expectations, but also help minimise any potential negative sales impact associated with carriers’ delivery timelines.

 So, using Amazon Attribution measurement to help assess success, the Squatty Potty team added a second call to action (CTA) below the add to cart button on product pages across the brand’s website.
 These CTAs used “Get it faster” messaging and, when clicked, directed shoppers to the relevant detail page on Amazon.
 The team was able to launch this strategy with confidence, using Amazon Attribution to get insight into whether the added CTAs on the brand’s website led to shopping activity and sales on Amazon.
 Amazon Attribution’s on-demand reporting would help the team ensure that they were creating better experiences for customers and driving sales for their products on Amazon.

 – James Unwin, Account Manager at Squatty PottyWe know that shoppers already buy on Amazon for a number of reasons.
-By referring them to Amazon from our website, we could rest assured, knowing that we provided an improved customer experience by alleviating delivery concerns during the holiday rush.
-Ultimately, using Amazon Attribution to measure the success of the CTAs helped us ensure that we were meeting our business goals while also uncovering a key holiday strategy that we intend to continue to use in the future and scale across Amazon globally.
+By referring them to Amazon from our website, we could rest assured, knowing that we provided an improved customer experience by alleviating delivery concerns during the festive season rush.
+Ultimately, using Amazon Attribution to measure the success of the CTAs helped us to ensure that we were meeting our business goals while also uncovering a key festive season strategy that we intend to continue to use in the future and scale across Amazon globally.